AlbedoKreideprinz/AlbedoKreideprinz/README.md

 ✧ read my carrd pls !

-✧ albedo self shippers dni, ship roleplays dni

-✧ dni if you think you love Bedo more than me ;(
+✧ albedo self shippers dni, ship roleplays dni, dni if you think you love Bedo more than me ;(

 ![a1552434-f28c-4cd1-be81-804e45ea723c](https://github.com/user-attachments/assets/214ba23d-4818-4ba4-b2b8-633cd8ff32c9)
 ✧ A.... wind spirit?
 How fascinating...
 May I study you?
 If you do not mind, of course. *:･ﾟ✧*:･ﾟ